aery32/aery32-refguide/source/modules.rst

 General clocks
 ''''''''''''''

 PM can generate dedicated general clocks.
-These can be assigned to GPIO pins or used for internal peripherals such as USB that needs 48 MHz clock to be functional.
-To offer this 48 MHz for USB peripheral you first have to initialize either of the PLLs to work on, for example, 96 MHz frequency:
+These clocks can be assigned to GPIO pins or used for internal peripherals such as USB that needs 48 MHz clock to be functional.
+To offer this 48 MHz for USB peripheral you first have to initialize either of the PLLs to work at, for example, 96 MHz frequency:

 .. code-block:: c

-    aery_pm_init_pllvco(pll1, PM_PLL_SOURCE_OSC0, 16, 1, false); // 192 MHz
+    aery_pm_init_pllvco(pll1, PM_PLL_SOURCE_OSC0, 16, 1, true); // 192 MHz
     aery_pm_enable_pll(pll1, true); // 96 MHz
-    aery_pm_wait_pll_to_lock(pll0);
+    aery_pm_wait_pll_to_lock(pll1);

 Then init and enable USB generic clock